 The Current Lineup of Quest Protein Chips

-Quest chips currently come in eight different flavors.
+Quest chips come in eight different natural flavors.
 While this isn’t very many to select from, the quality of the flavor can vary dramatically between the top and bottom-ranked protein chips.

-Here is a list of all quest protein chips currently available on the market:
+Here is a list of all Quest chips currently available on the market:

-While that list is in no particular order, now it’s time to rank all eight flavors, starting with the best tasting quest protein chips flavors down to the worst.
+But which is the best Quest chips flavor?
+While that list of Quest protein chips is in no particular order, it’s time to rank the 9 flavors, from the best-tasting Quest protein chips flavors down to the worst.